nd-nuclear-theory/mcscript-ncci/doc/task-dictionary-guide.md

   - number of spare diagonal nodes (MFDn v14 only)

 - `partition_filename`: `str`, optional
-  - (str) filename for partition file to use with MFDn
+  - Filename for partition file to use with MFDn.
-  - If `None`, no partition file
+  - If `None`, no partition file.
-  - NOTE: for now absolute path is required, but path search protocol may be restored in future.
+  - NOTE: For now absolute path is required, but path search protocol may be restored in future.
+  - NOTE: This parameter is ignored in Lanczos decomposition runs, for which the partitioning is provided by the `mfdn_smwf.info` file of the source wave function.

 ----------------------------------------------------------------
 ## decomposition parameters ##